 Itemized deductions are various tax-deductible expenses you incur throughout the year.
-A standard deduction is a predetermined amount from the IRS that is based on upon your filing status.
+A standard deduction is a predetermined amount from the IRS that is based on your filing status.

 If you don’t qualify for itemized deductions, you will choose the standard deduction.
 You should take itemized deductions instead of the standard deduction if the total amount of expenses is greater than the standard deduction.

-The most common itemized deduction to qualify for include:
+Some common itemized deduction to qualify for include: